mlasitsa/design-decode/UPDATES.md

 Working on skippin through unnessary elements like <script> etc Adding function to find an href of a stylesheet since I will need its data to be able to copy the design Also might need to work on splitting sending data by chunks, since AI agent might not be able to get long input data

+## Updates (02/07/2025)
+I am not sure if splitting would work since huggingface deepseek model might not remember previous responses And I think splitting the data is the only way I can handle it ?
+Maybe instead of pushing towards making it for free I should consider using API calls to Claude of OpenAI This will simplify the process, but will cost some money.
+Maybe stick to deepseek just API since its fairly cheap I think I will try to use **GPT-4-Turbo** first